-3.2.1.1 Visual and measuring testing of welded joints shall be performed in compliance with ISO 17637 or other international and national standards recognized by the Register.
+3.2.2 Visual and measuring testing of welded joints (visual examination and measurement).

-3.2.1.2 Visual testing of welded joints shall be performed to reveal the weld surfaced imperfections and affected zone including (marking as per ISO 6520):
+- 3.2.2.1 Visual and measuring testing of welded joints shall be performed in compliance with ISO 17637 or other international and national standards recognized by the Register. - 3.2.2.2 Visual testing of welded joints shall be performed to reveal the weld surfaced imperfections and affected zone including (marking as per ISO 6520):

+'''

 cracks (100, 104);

+'''